cortexrd/Knack-Toolkit-Library/README.md

 will not cause this.
 Ideally set the filtering to show only a very restricted number of records, but still include the ones you need.
 Experimenting with only a few records at a time (less than 10) or even better "test records" is recommended as a starting point.

-If you\'ve made an error, the process can be interrupted (but not undone) at any time by pressing F5 to reload the page.
+If you realize you've made an error, the process can be interrupted (but not undone) at any time by pressing F5 to reload the page.

 ### Bulk Delete